imskojs/StudyNotes/README.md

     x();    // --> 3
 ```

-Objects do not have a lenght.
-Object.length = undefined.
+Objects do not have a length. `Object.length = undefined`.

 A class is a set of Objects that all share the same property(key only not the value) and inherit from the same basic prototype.